zeta-chain/docs/docs/developers/omnichain/tutorials/swap.md

 If it's Bitcoin, the first 20 bytes of the `message` are the `targetTokenAddress` encoded as an `address`.
 Use `bytesToAddress` helper method to get the target token address.
-To get the recipient address, use the same helper method with an offset of 20 bytes.
+To get the recipient address, use the same helper method with an offset of 20 bytes and then use `abi.encodePacked` to convert the address to `bytes`.

 If it's an EVM chain, use `abi.decode` to decode the `message` into the `targetToken` and `recipient` variables.